Actions of monoidal categories and representations of Cartan type Lie algebras: Abstract

 \section{Abstract}

 Using crossed homomorphisms, we show that the category of weak representations (resp. admissible representations) of Lie-Rinehart algebras (resp.
 Leibniz pairs) is a left module category over the monoidal category of representations of Lie algebras.
-In particular, the corresponding bifunctor which we call the generalized Shen-Larsson bifunctor is established to give new weak representations (resp. admissible representations) of Lie-Rinehart algebras (resp.
+In particular, the corresponding bifunctor of monoidal categories is established to give new weak representations (resp. admissible representations) of Lie-Rinehart algebras (resp.
 Leibniz pairs).
-This generalizes and unifies various existing constructions of representations of many Lie algebras conceptually to evolve into one bifunctor.
-We construct some crossed homomorphisms in different situations and use our generalized Shen-Larsson bifunctors to recover some known constructions of representations of various Lie algebras, also to obtain new representations for generalized Witt algebras and their Lie subalgebras.
+This generalizes and unifies various existing constructions of representations of many Lie algebras by using this new bifunctor.
+We construct some crossed homomorphisms in different situations and use our actions of monoidal categories to recover some known constructions of representations of various Lie algebras, also to obtain new representations for generalized Witt algebras and their Lie subalgebras.
 The cohomology theory of crossed homomorphisms between Lie algebras is introduced and used to study linear deformations of crossed homomorphisms.

 \subjclass[2010]{17B10, 17B40, 17B56, 17B66, 53D17, 81R10}